chipsalliance/adams-bridge/docs/AdamsBridgeHardwareSpecification.md

 | **Verifying**         | 18,500           |         0.046 | 21,622                 |     |         0.031 | 32,432                 |

-Masking and shuffling countermeasures are integrated into the architecture and can be configured to be enabled or disabled at synthesis time.
+**NOTE:** Masking and shuffling countermeasures are integrated into the architecture and there is a work-in-progress to make it configureble to be enabled or disabled at synthesis time.

 The area overhead associated with enabling these countermeasures is as follows: